5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Verdict:

-Use it for quick wins and practice in tactics-rich environments.
+Put it to use for quick wins and practice in tactic-rich settings.

 Opening Moves: 1.d4 e5!?